LordWorm1996/Practice-Enterprise/README.md

-# Practice-Enterprise-
+# Practice-Enterprise
-Practice Enterprise Project for the Thomas More Univercity
+Practice Enterprise Project for the Thomas More Univercity.
+We are trying to develop a booking application to be used in student dormitories to log actions done by the students living there.
+You can book house appliances for use in specific time frames like kitchen, washing machine, dryer, bathroom and so on.
+Depending on what the house offers you can add them to the list in the "Dorm" database.